rensmateyo/regal-techexam-pt2/README.md

   - DELETE http://localhost:6060/delete/animal?color={color_value}&animal={animal_value}

 ##How long it took
-- It took 8 hours to understand the flow of the app and remodel it unto MVC style
+- It took 8 hours to understand the flow of the app and remodel it unto MVC style.
+Also includes bug fixing

 ##What you had to research
 - I studied and run the project found here https://www.section.io/engineering-education/how-to-create-a-simple-rest-api-using-typescript-and-nodejs/ then made it MVC style.